Optimal 1D Ly$\alpha$ Forest Power Spectrum Estimation -- II. KODIAQ, SQUAD & XQ-100: Method

 We add Ly\,$\alpha$ variance to the pipeline error on pixel level using a fiducial power from fitting equation~(\ref{eq:pd13_fitting_fn}) to previous measurements and the mean flux from \citet{faucher-giguere_direct_2008} (\citetalias{faucher-giguere_direct_2008}).
 We assign the square of the mean S/N per km\,s$^{-1}$ of the Ly\,$\alpha$ region as weight, then simply average pixel values.
 We do not use inverse variance at the pixel level because the pipeline noise and flux are correlated.
 Specifically, low flux regions almost always have smaller pipeline error estimates.
 Error for a given bin is the propagated value of the modified pipeline errors that go into that bin.
 Note that we do not account for systematics here and therefore underestimate the errors.
 We then fit \citet{becker_refined_2013} form for $\overline F(z)=\exp(-\tau(z))$ to our measurements, where $\tau(z)$ is given by

 and $z_0=3.5$.
 Fig.~\ref{fig:mean_flux} shows our mean flux measurements from each data set by using $dz=0.1$ spaced bins.
 Table~\ref{tab:mean_flux_fit} has the corresponding best-fitted parameters.

 Using the errors we obtain from this analysis, we plot the S/N of each data set in Fig.~\ref{fig:stacked_snr}.
 Since the systematics are not included, we overestimate the S/N, so this figure is for illustration purposes only.
 We assume signal mean flux to be from \citetalias{faucher-giguere_direct_2008}.
 XQ-100 equally contributes to S/N distribution between $3\lesssim z \lesssim 4$ even though it has lower resolution.
+Additionally, we provide the total redshift path length covered by our final data set in Table~\ref{tab:zpath_length}.